 With foods that calm the body, you can also stimulate the vagus nerve.
 For example, various minerals can support the nerve.
 Probiotics also provide good support for intestinal bacteria.
 It has been scientifically shown to improve the function of the nervous system.8

-Vagus nerve exercises can be easily integrated into everyday life and are a great way to better care for your well-being.
+Exercises for the vagus nerve can be easily integrated into everyday life.
+They are a great way to better care for your well-being.

 The vagal tone can affect the health of the nerve9 describe and activate the entire parasympathetic nervous system.

-Because the vagus nerve is connected to the vocal cords, exercises such as singing, humming, or gargling can stimulate this nerve.
-The rhythmic pronouncing (chanting) of the OM sound is a well-known technique from yoga, with which you can also enable the vagus nerve.10
+The vagus nerve is connected to the vocal cords.
+Exercises such as singing, humming, or gargling can stimulate this nerve.
+Chanting the OM sound is a well-known yoga technique.
+This practice can also activate the vagus nerve.10

 To accomplish this, sit in a comfortable position where you do not fall asleep, for example, in the cross-legged position.
-Close your eyes and place your hands on your knees with the palms up with your thumb and index finger touching.
+Close your eyes.
+Place your hands on your knees with the palms up.
+Your thumb and index finger should be touching.

 Take a deep breath, relax your body and start chanting “OM” (OHM or AUM).
 This does not have to be very hard.
 It is enough to achieve a subtle inner vibration.